 The interchange fees cover transaction processing and fraud losses.
 However, any unused funds count toward Acorns’ bottom line.

-What are the Three Acorns Spare Change Plans?
+What are the Two Acorns Spare Change Plans?

-Acorns Lite is the subscription plan that comes with the company’s first product offered back in 2014: Acorns Invest.
+Acorns Personal is the subscription plan that comes with the company’s first product offered back in 2014: Acorns Invest.
 It offers the first-of-its-kind investing solution called “Round Ups.”

 Acorns, made famous by its “Round Ups” feature, takes the purchases made on a linked card and invests the difference between the price you paid the the nearest whole dollar.